 COVID-19 strained the supply chains of the major “go-to” retailers, including national superstores and Amazon.
-Proactive DTC brands inserted themselves with low-cast, high-quality solutions.
-And though DTC eCommerce was already on the rise, economic lockdowns worldwide further accelerated DTC market disruption.
+Proactive DTC brands inserted themselves with low-cost, high-quality solutions.
+And though DTC ecommerce was already on the rise, economic lockdowns worldwide further accelerated DTC market disruption.

 By the end of 2019, thousands of tiny DTC brands filled the retail space and threatened market shares of conglomerates like Procter & Gamble and Berkshire Hathaway.
 In 2021, there are perhaps tens of thousands of DTC brands in North America.